 An Art of Communication & Collaboration

-"The Best Healthcare is a team effort," says Gavin Slethaug, MD, an interventional radiologist at Scottsdale Medical Imaging (SMIL).
+"The Best Healthcare is a team effort," says Gavin Slethaug, MD, an interventional radiologist at Southwest Medical Imaging (SMIL).
 "As radiologists, it's imperative we were good at what we do.
 If a radiologist misses that tiny, crucial detail on the image, or misses that early-stage cancer, there could be a delay in diagnosis.
 Or the patient may not receive prompt treatment, may receive unnecessary treatment.
 All that could have been avoided."

 "But we don't work in isolation," Slethhaug continues.
 "To be true experts, we need expert team players.
 We need to communicate well and collaborate effectively with all the physicians and specialists that may be caring for that particular patient."

 PHOENIX magazine Top Doctors agree.
 Here, Top Docs discuss the vital role of teamwork - between radiologists, other physicians and patients- in accurately diagnosing and successfully treating conditions.